Red Digital Cinema: DSMC2 system

 The DSMC2 family of cameras was introduced in 2015 as the new form factor for all cameras up to 2020.
 The Weapon 8K VV and Weapon 6K were the first two cameras announced within this line.
 They were followed by the Red Raven 4.5K and Scarlet-W 5K.
 Third-party capture formats, namely Apple ProRes and Avid DNxHD, were made available for these cameras.

 In 2016, an 8K sensor called "Helium" was introduced with the two cameras Red Epic-W and Weapon 8K S35.
 In early January 2017, this was given the highest sensor score ever, 108, by the DxOMark website.
 Marvel Studios' Guardians of the Galaxy Vol. 2 was the first film to be released that was shot on the Weapon.
 The film was shot at the camera's full 8K resolution, and featured an equivalent workflow, supplanting director David Fincher's Gone Girl as the film with the highest-resolution post-production workflow.

 DSMC3 System

-In 2019, Jared Land from Red announced the Red Komodo Camera.
+In 2019, Jarred Land from Red announced the Red Komodo camera.
 In 2020, Red started to ship the "beta" stormtrooper white models of the Red Komodo to customers on the waitlist.
 The price for the beta cameras was US$6,995, with the regular black shipping models for US$5,995, body only.
 The Komodo camera features 6K video, super 35 sensor, a Canon RF lens mount, a dual BP battery plate, and a global shutter.